Creates a visualization of a continuous distortion metric from

 A logical value.
 If

-, a diverging color scale is used, which is ideal for metrics likearea_scale
+TRUE, a diverging color scale is used, which is ideal for metrics likearea_scaleorlog2_area_scale.- value_range

 Details